 Manhattan Beach, California: Love & Salt

 Brunch at Manhattan Beach's Love & Salt is worth fighting LA traffic.
 Why?
 New York-born chef-turned-SoCal resident Michael Fiorelli serves what are arguably the most-memorable buttermilk English muffins in the country.
 These pillowy starters come with a slab of house-cultured butter sprinkled with a dusting of sea salt and fried rosemary sprigs.
-That's not the only dish worth the freeway snarl: The Smoked Salmon Toast with whipped cream cheese, Wood Oven Baked Eggs, Long Island Breakfast Sandwich (a nod to the chef's home region), Ricotta Pancakes and Warm Pumpkin Bread with sweet mascarpone (a creation of pastry chef Rebecca Merhej) are near-mandatory follow-ups.
-Those in the mood for something lunch-y should ask for the off-the-menu Downlow Burger, an ode to the iconic In-N-Out Double-Double.
+That's not the only dish worth the freeway snarl: The Smoked Salmon Everything Bagel with whipped cream cheese, Wood Oven Baked Eggs, Chicken Sausage & Egg Sandwich, Ricotta Pancakes and Warm Italian Donuts (a creation of pastry chef Rebecca Merhej) are near-mandatory follow-ups.
+Those in the mood for something lunch-y should opt for the Downlow Burger, an ode to the iconic In-N-Out Double-Double.
 The bar's well-crafted daytime cocktails and bottomless brunch offerings — including a light Strawberry Spritz — only enhance the enjoyment.
 After the meal, stroll down the hill and walk along the Pacific Ocean.

 Go to: Love & Salt

 Washington, D.C.: Alta Strada